 Acne is one of the most common skin conditions in the United States, affecting up to 50 million Americans annually.
 This skin condition can affect one’s self-esteem and can prevent them from doing everyday activities.
 Even though acne is so common, there seems to still be a lot of stigma and misconceptions about this condition.
-In this blog post, our Chief Dermatology Resident Andrew Newman, DO breaks down the myths surrounding acne.
+In this blog post, Andrew Newman, DO breaks down the myths surrounding acne.

 Myth #1: Acne is caused by having a dirty face.

 When asked about the biggest misconception about acne, Dr. Newman replied,

 “We should disregard the idea that acne is caused by having a dirty face.
 This is not the case.
 Acne is caused by hormones, inflammation, and bacteria on the skin.
 In fact, all of the medicines we use to treat acne will target one of these things.”

 There are certain facial washes that can help with treating acne.
 For example, PCA Skin offers a BPO 5% Cleanser that helps eliminate existing breakouts and prevents further ones.
 Make sure you avoid ingredients like fragrance, oils, and parabens in your face wash because these ingredients can lead to even more breakouts.
 We highly suggest consulting with your dermatologist on the best way to keep your skin clean and clear and which products are best for you.

 Myth #2: You need to exfoliate your skin when you have active acne.

 Exfoliation is an important part of the skincare routine to help remove old, dead skin cells, but not when you have active acne.
 Dr. Newman gives credit to Hollywood when asked about why people with acne feel the need to exfoliate their skin.
 He states,